Educational Leadership (EDL)

 Designed primarily for graduate students seeking positions as curriculum coordinators or administrative positions.
 A study of leadership skills for developing the administrator's understanding of knowledge construction, adult learning, planning and implementing a framework for curriculum design and instruction, and the professional responsibility for assessing and implementation of secondary curriculum.
 The course examines the current issues, trends, subject areas, student achievement, and challenges for the future of middle school level curriculum.
 The student will research the current best practices for application of administrative skills in relationship to supervision of a comprehensive 9-12 grade level curriculum and its impact on learners.
 Corequisite: EDL 513.

 Overview of school business and facilities management for educational administrators.
 Topics include: introduction to special area budgeting and accounting; insurance and risk management; forecasting; vendor relations; supervision of classified and support staff; management of support services, e.g., transportation, food service; facility operation and maintenance; and space utilization analysis, allocation; and cooperative community use of facilities.

 EDL 574.
-Administration and Organizational Behavior II.
+Organizational Theory for Educational Leaders.
 3 Credits.

 EDL 575.
 Education and Public Policy.
 3 Credits.

 A study of the development of policy issues, analysis of policy formation, implementation analysis, and structures and actors in policy activity.

 EDL 579.
 Special Topics in Educational Leadership.
 1-4 Credits.